flyteorg/flyte/docs/community/contribute/index.rst

 Here are some guidelines for you to follow, which will make your first and follow-up contributions easier.

-TL;DR: Find the repo-specific contribution guidelines in the :ref:`Component Reference <component-reference>` section.
+TL;DR: Find the repo-specific contribution guidelines in the :ref:`Component Reference <component_reference>` section.

 💻 Becoming a contributor
 =========================